0atman/noboilerplate/scripts/32-rust-is-written-in-rust.md

 notes:

 As you probably know, the Rust compiler is built in Rust.
-Same as the Go compiler is written in Go, and many other languages.
+Same as the Go compiler is written in Go, and many other languages too.

 We call this feature self-hosting, when the compiler is written in the language it is compiling.